KastnerRG/Read_the_docs/docs/project1.rst

 10) Grading Rubric
 ------------------

-Your grade will be determined by your answers to the questions and how well your "best" design compares to the other students in the class.
+Your grade will be determined by your answers to the questions.
 Your answers should be well written.
 Additional points (up to 20) will be subtracted for poor formatting and/or answers that are hard to understand.
 Examples of issues include any spelling errors, multiple/egregious grammar errors, poor presentation of results, lack of written comparison of the results, etc. A well-written report is concise.
 You will be deducted points if you do not follow the instructions on directory naming and file structure.

+The report comprises of 80% of your grade.
+Remaining 20% is for the performance of the best version of the fir128.
+If your design achieves a throughput of greater than 0.5MHz but less than 1MHz then you will be awarded 10 points.
+If you achieve 1MHz and higher than you will get complete 20 points.
+Try to make resource usage as minimal as possible.
+Resource usage should be within the resources provided by the board.
+Similarly the timing has to be fulfilled i.e. the clock achieved should be within 10ns.
+If you fail either of the two you will not be awarded any points.

+CSE237C students can do the demo and show the output to the instructor or TA and get bonus points if they want to boost their scores.
+If you have got maximum scores , this bonus will be added on to other projects and labs in order to boost up your grades.

+You are allowed two late days for all of your labs and projects combined.
+Use them wisely.